Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Introduction

-An algebra that is an algebra of functions is supposed to be commutative and associative.
-While guaranteeing commutativity is straightforwardly done by taking the tensor to be symmetric under permutations of the first two indices, guaranteeing associativity requires more work.
-It is important to do this, because in a quantum theory for gravity using the tensor $P_{abc}$ as the fundamental variable, quantum perturbations might break the associativity.
-To this end, we define the notion of the associative closure, in order to link a, either finite- or infinite-dimensional, tensor $P_{abc}$ to an associative algebra.
-This algebra might be infinite-dimensional, even if one starts with a finite-dimensional tensor.
-Furthermore, part of the geometry of the Riemannian manifold, namely the measure, is recovered by assuming the algebra to be a Hilbert space such that $P_{abc}$ is fully symmetric.
+such that $\beta_i>0$, and $R$ is minimal.
+The $\beta_i$ then correspond to the evaluation of the $L^2$-measure over a part of the topological space, and $p_a^i$ are points in the topological space.
+In the case of a Riemannian manifold, this means that part of the geometry of the Riemannian manifold, namely the measure, is recovered.
 Similarly to the spectral triple of non-commutative geometry, it will be argued that it is possible to include (and recover) the full geometric information of the (compact) Riemannian manifold.

 This work is motivated by the canonical tensor model described above, as the original goal was to give a potential spacetime interpretation for it.
-As this model is set in the canonical (Hamiltonian) framework, the focus is on Riemannian manifolds as they are supposed to represent spatial slices of spacetime.
+As this model is set in the canonical (Hamiltonian) framework, the focus is on Riemannian manifolds since they are supposed to represent spatial slices of spacetime.
 It should be noted that it is not sure whether this is the most appropriate spacetime interpretation of the canonical tensor model, and this framework might be used for other models as well.
-Some potential implications to the canonical tensor model are discussed in this work, as there seem to be some interesting and encouraging concequences to using this interpretation.
+Some potential implications to the canonical tensor model are discussed in this work, as there seem to be some interesting and encouraging consequences to using this interpretation.
 This framework also explains some of the topological and geometric results found before in the context of the canonical tensor model by using data analytic methods in~\cite{Kawano:2018pip}.